-A refractometer and a hydrometer are the tools used to take these measurements and will allow a brewer to:
+Refractometers and hydrometers are the tools used to measure specific gravity during the brewing process.
+The readings taken with these tools allow a brewer to:

-– Determine if you are hitting the gravity targets for the recipe they are brewing
+– Determine if they are hitting the gravity targets for the recipe they are brewing

 – Calculate the efficiency of the mash

-– Calculate the ABV or alcohol percentage of your beer
+– Calculate the ABV or alcohol percentage of their beer

 Refractometer vs Hydrometer